Romain Amalfitano: Dijon

 On 4 September 2013, it was announced that Amalfitano had joined Dijon FCO on loan.
 On 1 July 2014, he signed a permanent three-year deal with the club on a free transfer.

 Al-Faisaly

 On 25 October 2020, Amalfitano signed with Saudi Professional League club Al-Faisaly.
 On 31 January 2022, he was released by Al-Faisaly.

 Western Sydney Wanderers

 On 4 June 2022, Amalfitano signed with A-League Men club Western Sydney Wanderers.

+In May 2023, it was announced that Amalfitano was leaving the club at the end of his contract.

 Personal life

 He is the younger brother of Morgan Amalfitano.